ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ## host_configs: Typical host configurations {#host-configs}

-A YDB cluster consists of multiple nodes, and one or more typical server configurations are usually used for their deployment.
+A {{ ydb-short-name }} cluster consists of multiple nodes, and one or more typical server configurations are usually used for their deployment.
 To avoid repeating its description for each node, there is a `host_configs` section in the configuration file that lists the used configurations and assigned IDs.

 ### Syntax